-No matter your skin type, African Shea Butter will pack a nutritional punch that will soften, smooth, and restore your skin back to its full glowing glory.
+No matter your skin type, African Shea Butter packs a nutritional punch, softening, soothing and restoring your skin to its full, glowing glory.
+Here are 9 reasons ways in which shea butter makes your skin better.

 1. A super moisturiser